JetBrains/amper/docs/src/faq.md

 ### Does Amper support Kotlin/JS or Kotlin/Wasm projects?

 Yes, but it doesn't provide tooling to work on full stack web projects yet.
-For instance, Amper doesn't install any browser or Node.js runtime, doesn't generate or process any HTML entrypoint, and cannot run `js/app` modules on its own.
+For instance, Amper doesn't install any browser or Node.js runtime, doesn't generate or process any HTML entry point, and cannot run `js/app` modules on its own.

 ### What functionality do you plan to support?